canjs/canjs/guides/models.md

 make the call.

 It's time to connect all of this together in our view model.
-Simply open up *restaurant_list.js*.
+Simply open up `restaurant_list`.
 Edit the RestaurantListViewModel as follows, updating the restaurants property to receive data from the model we created:

 ```